 What is carnival in Cape Town?

-The Cape Town Carnival is a joyous and colourful celebration of all things Cape Town.
-Taking place every March, the Cape Town Carnival is an awesome alternative to Rio Carnival with a distinctly African flavour.
-African culture, is a colourful culture!
-And Capetonians are proud of their beloved carnival which brings passion, art, music and magic onto the streets of Cape Town.
+The Cape Town Carnival is a joyous and colorful celebration of all things Cape Town.
+Taking place every March, the Cape Town Carnival is an awesome alternative to Rio Carnival with a distinctly African flavor.
+African culture is a colorful culture!
+And Capetonians are proud of their beloved carnival which brings passion, art, music, and magic onto the streets of Cape Town.

-Africa is a continent with very few carnivals and this carnival is a relative new comer to the carnival scene having only begun in 2010.
-Now in its 11th year this carnival already has so much importance and history around it.
+Africa is a continent with very few carnivals and this carnival is a relative newcomer to the carnival scene having only begun in 2010.
+Now in its 12th year, this carnival already has so much importance and history around it.
 The Cape Town Carnival has been igniting joy and unity in the community through creativity and second-to-none entertainment.

 The Cape Town Carnival has over the years become one of the most popular and biggest carnivals in Africa!
 Around 55,000 people converge together to join in the celebration.
-It attracts tourists from all over the world who for a memorable African experience filled with colour, music, floats, dancers and more!
+It attracts tourists from all over the world who for a memorable African experience filled with color, music, floats, dancers, and more!

 When is the Cape Town Carnival

 Due to the impact of Covid-19 restrictions, the Cape Town Carnival scheduled for 20 March 2021 did not take place however carnival events are planned in Cape Town on the 23rd of October 2021 and the 19th of March 2022, depending on regulations and approvals.

 Where is Cape Town Carnival?

 As the name suggests the Cape Town Carnival takes place in the Mother City of South Africa, Cape Town!
 Cape Town is the second most populous city in the country after Johannesburg.
 It is a port city on South Africa’s southwest coast, sitting on a peninsula below the imposing Table Mountain.
 It is the legislative capital of South Africa.